Chronic conditions and work

 Journal article

-Published: Journal of Occupational & Environmental Medicine, January 2017
+Published: Occupational and Environmental Medicine, January 2017